TeenyCloud/TeenyCloud.github.io/_posts/2013-11-30-node-event-driven-programming.md

 comments: true
 ---

 I found out that some people are still confused about what Node.js is.
-For many it is just "JavaScrit on the server".
+For many it is just "JavaScript on the server".
 In fact, while they primarily see JavaScript and focus on this, they overlook the most important part of Node.js: the event driven model.

 #So, what's Node ?